Securitas AB (OTCMKTS:SCTBF) Given Average Rating of “Hold” by Analysts

-Securitas AB (OTCMKTS:SCTBF – Get Rating) has been assigned an average rating of “Hold” from the ten brokerages that are currently covering the stock, Marketbeat Ratings reports.
-Two research analysts have rated the stock with a sell recommendation, two have assigned a hold recommendation and four have given a buy recommendation to the company.
-The average 1 year price target among brokerages that have covered the stock in the last year is $136.00.
+Shares of Securitas AB (OTCMKTS:SCTBF – Get Rating) have been given a consensus rating of “Hold” by the ten research firms that are currently covering the company, Marketbeat.com reports.
+Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company.
+The average 12 month target price among brokers that have issued ratings on the stock in the last year is $136.00.

-Several research firms recently commented on SCTBF.
-Pareto Securities upgraded Securitas from a “hold” rating to a “buy” rating and set a $155.00 price target for the company in a research report on Monday, April 4th.
-Kepler Capital Markets upgraded Securitas from a “hold” rating to a “buy” rating and set a SEK 145 price target for the company in a research report on Monday, February 14th.
-JPMorgan Chase & Co. dropped their price target on Securitas from SEK 120 to SEK 110 in a research report on Wednesday, January 26th.
-UBS Group lowered Securitas from a “buy” rating to a “neutral” rating and set a $120.00 target price for the company. in a research report on Wednesday, January 19th.
-Finally, Credit Suisse Group dropped their target price on Securitas from $165.00 to $150.00 in a research report on Friday, January 7th.
+A number of equities analysts have recently issued reports on SCTBF shares.
+UBS Group downgraded Securitas from a “buy” rating to a “neutral” rating and set a $120.00 price objective for the company. in a research report on Wednesday, January 19th.
+JPMorgan Chase & Co. lowered their price objective on Securitas from SEK 120 to SEK 110 in a research report on Wednesday, January 26th.
+Credit Suisse Group lowered their price objective on Securitas from $165.00 to $150.00 in a research report on Friday, January 7th.
+Kepler Capital Markets upgraded Securitas from a “hold” rating to a “buy” rating and set a SEK 145 price objective for the company in a research report on Monday, February 14th.
+Finally, Pareto Securities upgraded Securitas from a “hold” rating to a “buy” rating and set a $155.00 price objective for the company in a research report on Monday, April 4th.

 Securitas AB engages in the provision of security services.
 It operates through the following segments: Security Services North America, Security Services Europe, Security Services Ibero-America, and Other.
 The Security Services North America segment provides security services in the U. S., Canada, and Mexico.